 For “No Payment” returns, you only have to attach the required documents to your BIR form 1701Q.
 You will also receive a copy of your stamped and validated form.

-In case your place doesn’t have any AABs, you can file this directly with the Revenue Collection Officer or duly Authorized City or Municipal Treasurer of the RDO.
+If your place doesn’t have any AABs, you can file this directly with the Revenue Collection Officer or duly Authorized City or Municipal Treasurer of the RDO.

 Fortunately, there is Taxumo, a web-based tax filing app that lets you skip the manual computing of tax dues and accomplishing of BIR form 1701Q.
 Instead, you would only need to enter your income and expenses, and you get your tax dues auto-calculated in real-time.

 Absolutely.
 Apart from your tax due, you have to pay a 25% surcharge, a 20% interest per annum, and a compromise penalty.
 If you choose to neglect to file the return, there is a penalty of 50% of the tax due.

-Refusal to pay penalties will be referred to the appropriate office for criminal action, so make sure that you pay your taxes on time
+Refusal to pay penalties will be referred to the appropriate office for criminal action, so make sure that you pay your taxes on time.